SamuelTulach/CanetisRadar/README.md

  16. If you dont want e.g. Discord Sound to appear on Sound Radar -> set output device in your Discord Settings as normal (not Virutal Input)

 ## VB Cable Setup (alternative)
-You need 7.1 audio device to be connected and selected as primary speaker (including side speakers), but don´t worry.
-You can also use virtual audio device.
-First of all check if your sound card or headphones does not support it and if they don´t use this guide.

  1. Download [VB-Cable](https://www.vb-audio.com/Cable/) (better alternative: [Raser Surround](https://www.razer.com/surround))
  2. Install it